 The following conditions will be strictly followed and enforced.

 Individuals who decide not to follow the following rules will not be admitted into the mosque without exception.

 - A maximum total of 75 people will be allowed into the mosque.
-People need to reserve their spot in advance via the link below:
+Proof of Double Vaccination is required by all.

 - People MUST sanitize their hands when they come into the mosque and when they leave.
 A sanitizer will be available at the entrance.

 - People joining the prayer must wear a mask.
 No masks will be provided at the mosque.

 - People joining the prayer must bring their own prayer mat.
 No prayer mats will be provided at the mosque.